#Innovidual Ron Keesing

 It’s important for a couple of reasons, we, ‘my team, and I,’ are called in to solve the toughest and most challenging AI problems across the company.
 Being innovative is particularly critical to solving these previously unsolved problems through the application of AI.

-Innovation is also important because AI is such a rapidly moving field, and we want to remain leaders in specific areas like Trusted AI that that are really important to our customers.
+Innovation is also important because AI is such a rapidly moving field, and we want to remain leaders in specific areas like Trusted AI that are really important to our customers.
 To continue being thought leaders, we focus on specific areas we can innovate, both by developing our own novel research ideas and by extending new and emerging work from academia and the commercial world to help solve the most challenging problems faced by our customers.

 In fact, you could say that innovation is baked into our mission within the AI/ML Accelerator.
 One of our core responsibilities is to develop and deliver technology discriminators for all of Leidos.
 To do that requires by definition, for us to be innovators, so innovation is truly baked into our mission.